Gavh2909/NOTES-QUESTIONS/README.md

 CI -> When code changes happen it should be ready to test C Delivery -> Keep it ready to realese
 C Deployment -> Deploy the project to production

+##Note: For Production Deployment we need to take client approval